These best practices are subject to change to meet new trends and the evolving needs of the Krieger School of Arts and Sciences.

 - HTML: This method is for mostly interdisciplinary and smaller major/minor offerings, and in tandem with a SIS course listing.
 The content can be displayed in a flat list or within accordions.
 At a minimum we require course number, course name, instructor, and meeting times.

-You can add new faculty books from the news section by creating a new post, and selecting “faculty books” as the category.
+You can add new faculty books from the faculty books section by creating a new post.
 This will allow the book to display both on the faculty books feed, and on the affiliated faculty member’s bio page.
 Each faculty book entry should include:

 - Book title